mezzio/mezzio-swoole/docs/book/v2/static-resources.md

 Note that prefixes are always the first part after the host, and specifying the initial slash is optional (i.e. `awsesome-home` and `/awesome-home` both work and represent the same thing).

-In step #4, in your application's configuration (`autoload/dependencies.global.php` is a good place), override the default implementation of StaticResourceHandlerInterface:
+In step #4, in your application's configuration (`autoload/dependencies.global.php` is a good place), override the default implementation of `StaticResourceHandlerInterface`:

 ```php
 return [